Close Menu

 According to Rebekah Wineburg, who is the winemaker at Napa’s Quintessa – an organic estate at the foot of the Vaca Mountains in Rutherford – Carmenère is proving particularly well-suited to the terroir of this part of California.

-Such a conclusion can be drawn from her experience making wine from the grape at Quintessa, because Carmenère was planted at the property in 1990 by the Chilean couple Agustin and Valeria Huneeus, who had bought the former farm a year earlier.
+Such a conclusion can be drawn from her experience making wine from the grape at Quintessa, because Carmenère was planted at the property by the Chilean couple Agustin and Valeria Huneeus, who had bought the former farm in 1989.

 Agustin, having been a shareholder in Chile’s biggest wine group, Concha y Toro, was used to working with Carmenère in his homeland, where it is widely planted, and decided to use the grape at Quintessa to bring a bit of Latin American character to California.